algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/KRUSKALExp.md

-The forest representation is designed so the checking and combining is an instance of the "union-find" problem, for which there are efficient algorithms (we don't give details in this animation but present them elsewhere).
-As well as the set of selected edges (which is returned at the end), there is a set of sets of nodes that are connected by selected edges (the inner sets are the sets of nodes in each tree of the forest).
-Selecting a new edge combines two trees and this is a union operation.
-Checking if two nodes are in the same tree can be done by using the find operation for each node, returning a representative node for each tree, and seeing if they are the same.
+The forest representation is designed so the checking and combining is an instance of the "union-find" problem, for which there are efficient algorithms (we don't give details in this animation but present them as a separate animation).
+Each tree is represented as a set of nodes (thus, the forest is represented by a set of sets).
+Initially, the inner sets are singletons, one for each node in the graph.
+Checking if two nodes are in the same tree is done by calling the *find* operation for each of the two nodes, returning a representative node for each tree, and seeing if they are the same.
+Adding a new edge, connecting two trees in the forest, is done with a *union* operation on the two sets.

 Here we number all nodes for simplicity so we can use arrays for the graph representation, sets of integers for union-find, etc.  For consistency